ejoi8/esiil/AI_HANDOVER.md

 - `certificate_metadata.template_schema_snapshot` preserves schema context
 - renderer may sync the snapshot to the current template depending on `certificate_template_update_mode`
 - downloads render from the current registration record
+- preview and downloaded PDF can still differ slightly because `@pdfme/ui` and DomPDF do not measure text exactly the same way
+- image fields are explicitly fitted in the server renderer to preserve pdfme-style aspect ratio handling more closely

 If you change template behavior, inspect: